The Tower of London has been a fixture on London’s landscape for over a thousand years.

 This is something that I have done as a local and is a wonderful way to explore London’s main attractions.

 >>> CLICK HERE TO BUY YOUR LONDON HOHO CRUISE TICKET

-If you are looking for a cab after visiting the Tower of London, there are usually some waiting for a fare outside Starbucks, close to the Tower’s entrance.
+If you are looking for a black cab after visiting the Tower of London, there are usually some waiting for a fare outside Starbucks, close to the Tower’s entrance.
 Turn right out of the exit close to Traitors Gate, which brings you out onto the riverbank.

 READ THIS NEXT: Visiting The Shard, London: Tips from a Local

 The Tower of London opens between 9 am and 10 am and closes between 4.30 pm and 5.30 pm.
 The last admission is one hour before closing time.

 Opening hours are seasonal and are subject to change, especially during the school holidays.
 It is closed from 24th until 26th December.

 Visiting the Tower of London is not free.
 It is cared for by Historic Royal Palaces, a self-funding charity.

 How Much Does it Cost to Visit the Tower of London in 2023?